kipkir/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print whether the number stored is positive or negative
+print last digit of a number stored